 Megan is also a lyricist and librettist.
 She has written several song cycles and choral pieces, including "Let Us Plant Our Gardens Now," with composer Dominick DiOrio, and "Volta," with Kristin Kuster.
 Kristin and Megan premiered their first opera, Kept, in May 2017 with the Virginia Arts Festival.

 Megan received her BA in English from The University of Iowa, then did her graduate work in poetry at the University of Michigan, where she won the Hopwood Program’s Roethke Prize and was selected by Mary Ruefle for a Zell Postgraduate Fellowship.
-For several years after receiving her MFA from Michigan, Megan was the Assistant Director of the Helen Zell Writers' Program.
-She now lives in San Francisco.
+Born and raised in rural Iowa, she now lives in California.